lexionq/Anka/README.md

 # Anka
+# **THIS PROJECT HAS BEEN PAUSED FOR A LONG TIME!
+IT WILL NOT RECEIVE UPDATES FOR A LONG TIME!**
 Anka is a browser with developed C++ and Qt.
 It use QWebEngine technology, so it use Chromium.
 Made in Türkiye! 🇹🇷🇹🇷

 ![Anka](.github/docs/img/ankasocialpreview.png)